luiz-pv9/fasoc/README.md

 context.height(); // 200
 ```

-It's also possible to specify the defualt value and an `accept` function as the
+It's also possible to specify the defualt value and an `accept` function as properties
-3rd argument.
+in the 3rd argument.

 ```javascript
 fasoc.attrGetterSetter(context, 'opacity', {